jvlavan/VEC-DIGILIB-NEXT-JS/README.md

 - **Unified Learning Platform:** Access a diverse range of free learning resources from various sources in one place.
 - **News Updates:** Stay informed with the latest news.

-- **Mistral AI LLM Integration:** Seamlessly interact with the Llama2 LLM chatbot for instant answers to your questions.
+- **Mistral AI LLM Integration:** Seamlessly interact with the  chatbot for instant answers to your questions.

 ## License